ruby-processing/toxicgem/about.md

 ---
 ### The java library ###

 [Toxiclibs][toxiclibs] is an independent, open source library collection for computational design tasks with Java & Processing developed by Karsten “toxi” Schmidt.
 The classes are purposefully kept fairly generic in order to maximize re-use in different contexts ranging from generative design, animation, interaction/interface design, data visualization to architecture and digital fabrication, use as teaching tool and more.
+Recently Dan Shiffman has made [toxiclibs library][shiffman] available once more from the processing ide (but you should prefer this rubygems version for JRubyArt and propane).

 After over 3 years of ongoing (almost daily) development the collection consists of: